ssola/resizer/README.md

 #### TODO

 - [x] Resize a given image with width/height parameters
-- [ ] Create some unit tests
+- [x] Create some unit tests
 - [ ] Gopher even more this code
-- [ ] Add support to upload final image result to AWS S3 or similar service (creating adapters)
 - [x] Configure server with configuration files
+- [x] Move validators to another Go file